USPS Mail Hold

 At the end of your hold period, your letter-carrier can deliver your mail to you, or you can choose to pick it up at your local Post Office.
 Be sure to show up with an acceptable form of identification.

 You can choose whether you’d like your letter-carrier to deliver all the mail that was being collected during your hold period, or you can choose to pick up your stack of accumulated mail from the post office.
 If the amount of mail is too great to fit in your mailbox, your letter-carrier my leave a not requesting you pick up your mail.
 Once your hold mail has been collected, your regular mail service will continue.

 Do a hold mail request in person

 You can visit your local post office, and provide them with a filled out from to authorize the Hold Mail Service.

-The form is available here.
-You can print it out and have it all filled in before you get to the post office, or you can request the PS Form 8076, Authorization to Hold Mail when you get to the post office.
+The form is a sample form is available here.
+You can request the PS Form 8076, Authorization to Hold Mail when you get to the post office.

 Your mail will be held as soon as the next day.
 Check your post office hours to ensure you arrive before closing.